friends-of-tutorials/securely-transfer-messages/README.md

 ##### 2.2.3.2 Advantages

-* it combines the advantages of symmetric and asymmetric encryption
+* it combines the advantages of symmetric and asymmetric encryption:
-  * fast
+  * this procedure is fast, because it uses the symmetric encryption to encrypt the message
   * no key exchange problem
   * suitable for encrypting large amounts of data